Xarxero/miningscripter/README.md

 ### Windows
-Download the files and located them in any directory.
+Download the files and locate them in any directory.
 The miner is contained within the scripter.

 ### Linux